russell-henderson/python-scripts/README.md

 1. [Disk Analyzer](#disk-analyzer) - Analyzes disk usage and provides a summary of space consumed by files and directories.
 2. [Directory Health Analyzer](#directory-health-analyzer) - Analyzes the health of a directory and provides a breakdown of file types.
 3. [URL Extractor](#URL-Extractor-Script) - Scrapes data from websites and saves it in a structured format (e.g., CSV, JSON).
+4. [System Info](#System-Info-Script) - Scrapes data from websites and saves it in a structured format (e.g., CSV, JSON).

 ---
 ![Project Image](https://i.ibb.co/G4zRHT9D/base.jpg)